 Storage and bandwidth are bullet metrics to ground your hosting provider search.
 The larger traffic you expect, the larger requirements should be set.
 Low-end shared servers may be good enough at the initial stage but your investments will grow along with the rise of your demands.

 As a rule, three server types should be considered starting with shared hosting, which is the cheapest option with limited capabilities.
 A virtual private server comes next offering a simulated computer running on one box.
 VPS is preferable over the shared server but requires a deeper learning curve and higher investments.
 A dedicated server is an option for those who need an exclusive physical box.
 Mind that the system management knowledge is required to cope with all tasks.
-Those who prefer to assign much of the routine work to professionals and focus on a creative part of the app building process would choose a cloud server.
+Those who prefer to assign much of the routine work to professionals and focus on the creative part of the app building process would choose a cloud server.
 This option was described through the examples of AWS, Azure, and other above-mentioned services.
 It attracts with the possibility to get a certain server configuration without a deep involvement.
 As a rule, hosting service providers can fulfill your requirements by themselves.
 But, be prepared to turn your pockets out.

 It is quite possible that the chosen hosting plan could be outdated in a short period of time.
 With that in mind, you should consider technology shifts and other changes to have a flexible website not locked to one host.